 All residential refuse must be packages in a commercially manufactured refuse container provided only by the City of Wheaton in either 35, 65, or 95 gallon container.
 No other containers will be accepted for curbside collection by the public works department.
 Any changes/additions to containers MUST be kept for six months.

 In order to be eligible for pickup by the City's Public Works Department, the lids to the containers must be fully closed, and no refuse may be placed on top of the containers.

 The containers should be put out by no later the 7:00 a.m. on the day of pickup.
 Failure by a resident to have a container set out by this time may result in the resident's garbage not getting picked up for that week.

 Our employees observe Federal holidays.
-In most cases, garbage will be picked-up the day following the Federal holiday.
+If the Holiday falls on a Wednesday (Garbage Day) garbage will be picked up on the following business day.
 If you have any questions, please contact Wheaton City Hall at 320/563-4110 or check with your neighbor!!

 The City of Wheaton operates a demolition debris landfill (aka “Wheaton Demo Site”) at the far East end of 2nd Avenue North (past Falk Park).
 The facility is not a typical landfill – per Minnesota Pollution Control Agency requirements, only the following materials can be brought to the Demo Site:

 Concrete, untreated wood, glass, rock, brick, masonry, plastic building parts, bituminous concrete, gypsum board, roofing material, rock, insulation materials, metal building parts, blocks, and electrical wiring (essentially, debris created as result of constructing or demolishing a building).

 Our facility does not accept asbestos or industrial solid waste, and is available only to residents of the City of Wheaton and Traverse County.